fepfitra/fep-blog/src/content/modules/pwn/heap/poison_null_byte.typ

 The "Poison Null Byte" attack leverages an off-by-one vulnerability where a single null byte can be written past the end of a buffer.
 In the context of the glibc heap, this null byte can overwrite the least significant byte of the next chunk's `size` field.

 By clearing the `PREV_INUSE` bit of the next chunk and potentially shrinking its size, an attacker can trick the allocator into performing backward consolidation with a "fake" chunk that is actually still in use, leading to chunk overlapping.

+== Prerequisites
+- *Off-by-one Null Byte*: Ability to write a single null byte past the end of a buffer.
+- *LargeBin Residuals*: For glibc >= 2.29, a heap leak or the ability to align the heap is necessary to use residual pointers from a LargeBin to bypass `unlink` checks.
+- *Forged Metadata*: Ability to write a fake `prev_size` field at the end of the preceding chunk's user data.

 == The Modern Challenge (glibc 2.29+)